 EMGT 7628.
-Independent Study in Managing the Global Enterprise and Risk.
+Independent Study in Global Enterprise.
+[2]

 EMGT 7650.
 Capstone Project (AMBA).
-[Formerly EMGT 750A] Capstone Project (AMBA) is an integrated cross-cultural strategy project that spans the entire curriculum.
+[Formerly EMGT 750A] Part one of a two-part series, Capstone Project (AMBA) is an integrated cross-cultural strategy project that spans the entire curriculum.
 [4]

 EMGT 7652.
 Capstone Project (AMBA).
-[Formerly EMGT 750C] This course is a continuation of EMGT 7650.
+[Formerly EMGT 750C] Part two of a two-part series, Capstone Project (AMBA) is an integrated cross-cultural strategy project that spans the entire curriculum.
 [4]

 EMGT 7782.
 Statistics for Managerial Decisions.
 [Formerly EMGT 782] This course provides an introduction to important methods of statistical inference and data analysis for managers.
 It begins with a study of conditional probability, probability trees, and important probability distributions.
 These ideas are used to study a wide range of managerial problems and they provide a natural introduction to exploratory data analysis, hypothesis testing, and regression analysis.
 These statistical methods are used to study the most important types of business models, and develop even better ones.
 Students have the opportunity to use business data of their choice to construct models for estimation and prediction, that solve problems in their own work.
-[4] (Limited to first-year Executive MBA students only)
+[4] (Limited to first year Executive MBA students only)